quaquel/EMAworkbench/docs/source/tutorial.rst

    :linenos:

 We can now instantiate the model, instantiate an ensemble, and set the model on the ensemble, as seen below.
-Just as witht the simple Vensim model, we first start the logging and direct it to the stream specified in `sys.stderr <http://docs.python.org/library/sys.html>`_.
+Just as with the simple Vensim model, we first start the logging and direct it to the stream specified in `sys.stderr <http://docs.python.org/library/sys.html>`_.
 Which, if we are working with `Eclipse <http://www.eclipse.org/>`_ is the console.
 Assuming we have imported :class:`~model_ensemblel.ModelEnsemble` and